 The costs associated with the design, construction and ongoing maintenance of the memorial sit with Manatū Taonga Ministry for Culture and Heritage.

-The total forecast expenditure for the development of the National Erebus Memorial is subject to review.
-The current estimate of total forecast expenditure for the development of the memorial is $4.812 million (GST exclusive) and includes all design, consultancy and construction costs.
+Due to construction delays, the total forecast expenditure for the development of the National Erebus Memorial is subject to review.
+The current estimate of total forecast expenditure for the development of the memorial is $4.812 million (GST exclusive) and included all design, consultancy, construction costs.

 Once construction begins, the memorial will take approximately eight months to complete.